bifurcationkit/DDEBifurcationKit.jl/README.md

 # DDEBifurcationKit

 `DDEBifurcationKit.jl` is a component package in the `BifurcationKit` ecosystem.
-It holds the delay differential equation utilities.
+It holds the delay differential equation (DDE) utilities.
 While completely independent and usable on its own, users interested in using this functionality should check out [BifurcationKit.jl](https://github.com/bifurcationkit/BifurcationKit.jl).